 pH Levels & Flavors: The acidity or alkalinity of the soil, measured by its pH level, has a direct influence on the coffee's flavor profile.
 Soils with a neutral pH tend to produce coffee with a more balanced taste, while those on the acidic side can often lead to beans with brighter and more tangy notes.

 Terroir & Taste: Much like wines, coffees also possess a 'terroir' – a unique taste and flavor that's a direct reflection of where they are grown.
 The combination of soil type, along with other environmental factors, gives each coffee its distinct terroir.
-It's why beans from regions like Colombia or the highlands of Costa Rica have signature flavor profiles that are instantly recognizable to connoisseurs.
+It's why beans from regions like Colombia or the Costa Rica coffee beans have signature flavor profiles that are instantly recognizable to connoisseurs.

 Dive deep into the essence of any coffee, and you'll find a story of the earth from which it sprang.
 From mineral-rich mountaintops to the fertile plains, the soil narrates a tale of nature, nurture, and nuanced flavors.
 Each story offers an invitation to taste and savor the rich tapestry of earthy tones that only the finest beans can offer.